-In Multiple Replay mode all of the board's trigger modes are available except the software and pattern trigger.
-Depending on the different trigger modes, the chosen sample rate, used channels and activated board synchronization, (see relevant chapter for details about synchronizing multiple boards) there are different delay times between the trigger event and the first replayed data (see figure).
+In Multiple Recording modes all of the board's trigger modes are available except the software trigger.
+Depending on the different trigger modes, the chosen sample rate the used channels and activated board synchronisation (see according chapter for details about synchronizing multiple boards) there are different delay times between the trigger event and the first sampled data (see figure).

-This internal delay is necessary as the board is equipped with dynamic RAM, which needs refresh cycles to keep the data in memory when the board is not replaying.
+This delay is necessary as the board is equipped with dynamic RAM, which needs refresh cycles to keep the data in memory when the board is not recording.

-The delay is fixed for a certain board setup.
-All possible delays in samples between the trigger event and the first replayed sample are listed in the table below.
+The delay is fix for a certain board setup.
+All possible delays in samples between the trigger event and the first recorded sample are listed in the table below.
+A negative amount of samples indicates that the trigger will be visible.